A holy grail timelapse is a timelapse shot during sunset or sunrise.

 How to shoot a holy grail timelapse

-- Frame up your shot, make sure it's level and focussed, turn off IS and AF.
+- Frame up your shot, make sure it's level and focused, disable IS (Image Stabilisation), and disable AF (Auto Focus).

 - Dial in your settings for the proper exposure and set your remote to the desired interval.

 - Hit Start on the remote and sit back.
-I have image review of to save battery life but you can have it on if you want.
-It might slow down your camera’s operation though so beware!
+I have image review off to save battery life.

-- Once you notice the exposure meter has gone down one third of a stop change your shutter speed by one-third.
+- Once you notice the exposure meter has gone down one-third of a stop, change your shutter speed by one-third.
 Usually this is one “click” of the wheel on your camera.
 Make sure you rotate it in the correct direction!

-- Make sure to leave at least 5 photos in between exposure changes.
+- Make sure to leave at least 10 photos in between changing your settings.

 - Once the light has stopped changing you can stop changing the settings and let the sequence run for another ten or so minutes.
 This way you have a nice little extra bit of footage at the end of the clip.
 Nothing's worse than wishing your shot was one second longer when you're editing.

-- Import the contents of your hard drive into Adobe Lightroom or Bridge.
+- Import the contents of your hard drive into Adobe Lightroom Classic.
 Put the timelapse sequence into a separate folder and title it as follows: YYYY-MM-DD-ProjectName-ShotName-RAW

-- Make sure you're in the Holy Grail workflow tab and follow the step by step process at the top right of the window.
+- Make sure you're in the Visual Workflow tab and follow the step-by-step process at the top of the window.